Pembroke Lodge, Richmond Park: History

-Lord John Russell's grandson, Bertrand Russell, the philosopher, widely quoted source of popular witticisms and mathematician, grew up there between 1876 and 1894.
+Lord John Russell's grandson, Bertrand Russell, the mathematician, philosopher and social activist, grew up there between 1876 and 1894.
 At Pembroke Lodge, he wrote, "I grew accustomed to wide horizons and to an unimpeded view of the sunset".

 From 1903, until her death there in February 1929, Pembroke Lodge was tenanted by Georgina, Dowager Countess of Dudley, a close friend of Queen Alexandra.
 There is a headstone in Pembroke Lodge's gardens to the grave of her dog, Boy, who died in 1907.

 From 1929 to 1938, John Scott Oliver, a wealthy industrialist, lived at Pembroke Lodge.
 During World War II, the GHQ Liaison Regiment (also known as Phantom) established its regimental headquarters nearby at The Richmond Hill Hotel, with its base (including the officers' mess and billet) at Pembroke Lodge.
 Some of the members of the squad went on to become privy councillors, law lords, judges, MPs, a commissioner of the Metropolitan Police (Sir Robert Mark) and actors – including David Niven, who remarked in a letter, "these were wonderful days which I would not have missed for anything".
 After World War II, Pembroke Lodge became a government-run tea room.